jes/notes/watchmaking.md

 [2023-09-08](20230908.md): I made a brass test gear, 33 teeth, module 0.4, 0.75mm thick, 1mm bore.
 [2023-11-08](20231108.md): I had a lot of trouble with the gear flicking off the superglue arbor, suggest cutting teeth before parting off.

-Put the brass rod stock in the collet chuck.

-Face off the end.
+[2023-12-20](20231220.md): made some nice-ish module 0.2 gears.

+(See below for how to cross out the disc before cutting the teeth).

+Part off a disc of brass rod.

+Glue it to the superglue arbor.

 Turn to diameter.

-Bore the hole in the centre.
+Face to thickness.

-Transfer the collet chuck to the milling machine.
+Transfer to milling machine.

-Put the gear cutter in the milling machine.
+Ensure that the 4th axis is running true.

+Ensure that the cutter is on centre height (use the mini surface gauge).

-See [4thaxis](4thaxis.md) for how to use `mk-gear` to cut the gear teeth, correcting for concentricity error.
+See [4thaxis](4thaxis.md) for how to use `mk-gear` to cut gear teeth, but make sure there is no concentricity error for the time being, because the Z backlash is too high.

-Put the collet chuck back in the lathe and part off.

-Cut some grooves in the end of the stock, glue the gear to the grooves, and face to length.
+Heat the superglue to remove the gear from the arbor, use acetone to dissolve the residue.

 ## Heat treatment